Dandastino/SnippetOrganizer/README.md

 **Phase 2: Adding a Snippet**

 You can add a snippet with just a title, language, and code, or provide optional tags and a description.
-Both options are supported in the CLI and programmatically.

 User selects 1 → App asks: